haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 How many interface clusters were found for this protein?
 </a>

-Once you download the output archive, you can find the clustering infomation presented in the dendrogram:
+Once you download the output archive, you can find the clustering information presented in the dendrogram:

 <figure style="text-align: center;">
 <img width="75%" src="dendrogram_average_P01584.png">